keboola/connection-docs/tutorial/manipulate/index.md

 - get the specified tables from Storage,
 - put them in a transformation database,
-- execute the queries, and
+- execute the queries/script, and
 - store the result in Storage again.

 To see if the transformation job was successful, go to **Jobs**, or click on the small